sparkletown/sparkle/docs/bootstrap-application.md

-# Sparkle Web App

-Codebase for the Sparkle platform, brought to you by [Sparkle](https://sparklespaces.com/), a platform for the most immersive & interactive virtual events.

 ### Connect your application to Firebase

 <!-- section 1 -->
 ## 'Bootstrap' the platform

 Make sure that you're located in ./scripts folder.